dylanrubini/dylanrubini.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: EPSRC IAA Doctoral Impact <a href="https://eng.ox.ac.uk/people/dylan-rubini/">Postdoctoral Scholar</a> in Computational Engineering at University of Oxford in the Sustainable Thermal Energy and Power Systems Group (The Rosic Group) of the <a href="https://oti.eng.ox.ac.uk/">Oxford Thermofluids Institute</a> and the Drapers Company Junior Research <a href="https://www.st-annes.ox.ac.uk/cpt_people/rubini-dylan/">Fellow</a> in Engineering.
+subtitle: <a href="https://eng.ox.ac.uk/people/dylan-rubini/">Postdoctoral Researcher</a> in Multiphysics Modelling and Machine Learning at the University of Oxford and Junior Research <a href="https://www.st-annes.ox.ac.uk/cpt_people/rubini-dylan/">Fellow</a> in Engineering at St Anne's College.

 profile:
   align: right